mikiec84/PyGithub/README.rst

 Looking for maintainers (February 22nd, 2015)
 =============================================

-My current priorities are not compatible with doing a good job maintaining PyGithub, so I'm looking for volunteers to take over.
+My current priorities are not COMPatible with doing a good job maintaining PyGithub, so I'm looking for volunteers to take over.
 Please see `#297 <https://github.com/jacquev6/PyGithub/issues/297>`__.

 What's new?